vqbamboo/X-Company-ML-Customer-Segmentation/README.md

 # Customer Segmentation – X Securities Company

 ## Project Overview
+Hi guys, welcome to bambooguy's respritory.
+I interned at a securities company in Vietnam called "X" and had a chance to apply ML using the company's dataset.
+Thereby, I introduced to you my "Customer Segmentation using Machine Learning" during my time in this company.
 This project analyzes and segments customers of **X Securities Company** into clusters using **K-Means clustering**, then compares the results against the company’s existing **rule-based segmentation**.

 The aim is to:
 - Evaluate whether machine learning-based segmentation aligns with existing business rules.